-Fig trees are known to be low-maintenance since they do not have high demands.
+Fig trees are known to be low-maintenance.

 But like any other plant, they are versatile and need nutrients from fertilizers once they start to grow.